ysoftware/CrossplatformNob/README.md

 2. iOS

 3. Android
+- Java 17
+- Android SDK
+- Android NDK

 TODO:
+- Think if I should move env to an env.h or directly into nob.c
 - Test on Windows
 - Test for Android Device
 - Put all env in 1 file